Australian Institute for Bioengineering and Nanotechnology

 Media expert

-Dr Yuan Wang is interested in developing advanced manufacturing solutions and materials processing strategies to enhance functionality, as well as understanding the underlying optimisation mechanisms.
+Dr Yuan Wang is interested in developing advanced manufacturing solutions and understanding the underlying mechanisms, particularly for functional devices.

-Yuan joined UQ in 2020 as a Postdoctoral Research Fellow and is now an Advance Queensland Industry Research Fellow/Research Fellow in the School of Mechanical and Mining Engineering.
-As the lead CI, he has secured competitive grant funding totalling >$500,000.
+Yuan is an Advance Queensland Industry Research Fellow/Research Fellow in the School of Mechanical and Mining Engineering.
+As the lead/solo CI, he has secured competitive grant funding totalling >$500,000.
 He has been awarded several research excellence and leadership awards.
-Yuan conducted his PhD at UniSQ working on thermoelectric energy materials and devices and graduated in 2020 with the UniSQ Research Excellence Award (supervisors: Prof Zhigang Chen, Prof Jin Zou, and Prof Hao Wang).
-He obtained his bachelor's degree in Metallurgical Engineering from Northeastern University (China) in 2016 (supervisors: Prof Zhouhua Jiang and Prof Huabing Li), with his third year at UQ where he received the Dean’s Commendation for Academic Excellence Award.
+Yuan conducted his PhD at UniSQ working on thermoelectrics and graduated in 2020 with the UniSQ Research Excellence Award (supervisor: Prof Zhigang Chen).
+He obtained his bachelor's degree in Metallurgical Engineering from Northeastern University (China) in 2016, with his third year at UQ where he received the Dean’s Commendation for Academic Excellence Award.

 Yuan is a lecturer for one undergraduate course and one master's course at UQ, where he has received high SECaT scores for his teaching quality.
 He is also responsible for a variety of supervision and administration duties.